isc-projects/kea/doc/sphinx/arm/hooks.rst

    }

-Assuming there is a network named "floor13", and there is a subnet with subnet-id 5 that is not a part of existing network, the command will return a response similar to the following:
+Assuming there is a network named "floor13", and there is a subnet with ``subnet-id`` 5 that is not a part of the existing network, the command will return a response similar to the following:

 ::